 Medicare Extra Help is a program to help Medicare members with limited incomes pay the costs of Medicare Part D. You’ll need to be enrolled in both original Medicare and Part D to apply.

 You can apply for the Extra Help program using your My Social Security account.
 The Extra Help application can be completed online.

-You’ll need to provide information about your income, like your recent:
+You’ll need to provide some recent information about your income, such as: